Wenxin-Jiang/wenxin-jiang.github.io/_pages/about.md

 My work has been published at **EMSE'24**, **ISSTA'24, ESEM'24, MSR'24, ICSE'23, MSR'23, ESEC/FSE'22, ASE'22, SCORED'22**.
 I am also the recipient of the [Estus H. and Vashti L. Magoon Research Excellence Award](https://engineering.purdue.edu/Engr/People/Awards/Graduate) in 2025!

-I am also the leader of Purdue's [Pre-Trained Models in Deep Learning VIP team](https://engineering.purdue.edu/VIP/teams/tensorflow) (previously [TensorFlow Model Garden VIP team](https://engineering.purdue.edu/VIP/teams/pretrained-models-in-deep-learning) where we collaborated with Google).
+Previously, I was also the leader of Purdue's [Pre-Trained Models in Deep Learning VIP team](https://engineering.purdue.edu/VIP/teams/tensorflow) (previously [TensorFlow Model Garden VIP team](https://engineering.purdue.edu/VIP/teams/pretrained-models-in-deep-learning) where we collaborated with Google).

----

 # News
+- **June 2025**: I joined [Socket](https://socket.dev/) as a *Research Engineer*! 🎉
+- **May 2025**: I obtained my doctoral degree from Purdue University! 🎉
-- **April 2025**: I successfully defended my doctoral thesis titled "Trustworthy Reuse in the Machine Learning Model Supply Chain"! 🎉
+- **April 2025**: I successfully defended my doctoral proposal titled "Trustworthy Reuse in the Machine Learning Model Supply Chain"! 🎉
 - **March 2025**: I am glad to be honored the [Magoon Research Excellence Award](https://engineering.purdue.edu/Engr/People/Awards/Graduate)! 🎉
 - **January 2025**: I am grateful to be funded by [Socket](https://socket.dev/) during the spring semester, enabling me to conduct further research on software supply chain security.
 - **December 2024**: Our paper "Recommending Pre-Trained Models for IoT Devices" has been accepted to SERP4IoT'25 🎉 !